-Pokémon Legends: Arceus is scheduled to launch worldwide in early 2022 but in the meantime, we've gathered together everything we know about the game right here for your perusal.
+Pokémon Legends: Arceus is scheduled to launch worldwide on January 28, 2022 but in the meantime, we've gathered together everything we know about the game right here for your perusal.

 - What is it?
 A new Pokémon game separate from the mainline series

 - When can I buy it?
 January 28, 2022

 - What can I play it on?
 Nintendo Switch